Student Records Privacy

 - The right to request the amendment of the student's education records that the student believes is inaccurate.
 Students may ask the College to amend a record that they believe is inaccurate.
 They should write the College official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate.
 If the College decides not to amend the record as requested by the student, the College will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 - The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
-The University of North Georgia will disclose information from a student’s education records only with the written consent of the student, except:
+The University of North Georgia may, but is not required to, disclose information from a student’s education records only with the written consent of the student, except:

 - to school officials with legitimate educational interests.
 A school official is a person employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the College has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Regents; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
 However, a school official may not re-disclose information from a student's education records to others without the student's written consent.